petzval/btferret/README.md

 This is a C and Python Bluetooth interface that has been developed for Raspberry Pis (but has also had some testing on Ubuntu, and should work on other Linux systems).

-It will also run on Windows if a Raspberry Pi Zero 2W or Pico 2W is used as a Bluetooth dongle on a PC.
+It will also run on Windows if a Raspberry Pi Pico 2W or Zero 2W is used as a Bluetooth dongle on a PC.
-Code described here and written for Linux can be pasted into a Windows source file and no knowledge of Windows programming is needed.
-Instructions for this are in the [README](windows/README.md) file in the windows folder.
+C code described here and written for Linux can be pasted into a Windows source file and no knowledge of Windows programming is needed.
+Instructions for this are in the [Windows README](windows/README.md) file in the windows folder.

+It will also run on a Pico as a replacement for btstack, with your code written in C. Instructions in the [Pico README](picostack/README.md) file in the picostack folder.
+In principle, the btlib.c library can repalce any Bluetooth stack such as bluez or btstack.

 A Pi running this interface can connect simultaneously to multiple Classic and LE devices, and also to a mesh network of other Pis running the same software.